 - two large eggs, at room temperature

 - sour cream makes the cupcakes extra moist!
-(I know I’m sorry, but I’m struggling to find another appropriate word to describe them.)
+(I know, that word I’M SORRY, but I’m struggling to find another appropriate word to describe them!)
 I’m a bit of a fan of using sour cream in cake recipes – see my chocolate sour cream banana cake and sour cream lemon bundt cake recipes.

 - sultanas or raisins.
 You could swap these for dried cranberries, or just leave them out completely if you aren’t a fan.